MvO-Codurance/cosmos-db/UrlShortener/README.md

  - Create a new database named "UrlShortner".
  - Create a new container named "Entries" with the partition key "/id".

+The unit tests for the `ShortnerRepository` come in two variants:
-Running the unit tests requires the emulator as well.
+ - one that requires the emulator
+ - one that mocks `CosmosClient` using Moq